isomerpages/mas-moneysense/pages/Guide to Exchange Traded Funds (ETFs): Understanding ETFs.md

 </li>
 <li>
 <p>A longer time horizon is generally preferred to ride out short-term price
 fluctuations.
-But depending on the investor’s investment objective, some ETFs may be suitable for short term trading.</p>
+However, depending on the investor’s investment objective, some ETFs may be suitable for short term trading.</p>
 </li>
 <li>
 <p>Are familiar with the ETF manager and the ETF’s track record.</p>
 </li>
 </ul>
-<h2><strong>What are the risks?</strong></h2>
+<h2><strong>What Are The Risks?</strong></h2>
 <p>Common risks associated with ETFs include the following</p>
 <table style="minWidth: 50px">
 <colgroup>